NEC-CIS-11/Character-Counter-for-Names/README.md

 #### Input Your Text:
 - Type in a line of text (e.g., "hello world" or "Bob Smith") and press Enter.
-- Program accepts both uppercase and lowercase characters.
+- The program accepts both uppercase and lowercase characters.

 ### Counting Characters

 #### Processing Your Input:
 - The program will read each letter in your string.
 - It will count how many times each letter appears.
-- NOTE: - Program accepts uppercase and lowercase letters but the case of the letter is not considered uniquely!
-This means that entering a captial versus lowercase charater only counts as the same ocurrance of the same letter.
+- NOTE: The program treats uppercase and lowercase letters as the same.
+For example, 'A' and 'a' are considered the same letter.

 #### Displaying Results:
 - After counting, the program will display each letter and the number of times it appeared in your text.
-- For example, if you entered "Hello", it would display: h = 1 , e  = 1, l =2, o = 1
+- For example, if you entered "Hello", it would display:
+  - h = 1, e = 1, l = 2, o = 1

-##### EXAMPLE OF PROGRAM :
+### Example of Program:
 ![Screenshot (467)](https://github.com/NEC-CIS-11/Character-Counter-for-Names/assets/125232234/2a70d1de-e3ac-40aa-bb74-03e00927a79b)

 ## How-it-Works
 - The program uses an array to keep track of the counts for each letter.
 - It converts each letter to a corresponding position in that array.
 - It increments the count for each letter as it reads through your string.

 ## Key Features
-- **User-centric Input:** Simply type your string and press Enter.
+- **User Input:** Simply type your string and press Enter.
-- **Real-Time Counting:** The program processes and counts frequency of characters in the string you entered regardless of case.
+- **Instant Counting:** The program processes and counts the frequency of characters in the string you entered regardless of case.
 - **Clear Output:** Results are displayed and easy to read.

 ## How to Use